 Hamlin Lake is a beautiful 5,000 acre water paradise just north of Ludington in West Michigan.

 If you’re looking for a fun, inexpensive family vacation, then Hamlin Lake is where you want to be.
 It offers terrific summer recreation, including swimming, boating, tubing, and fishing.
-At more than 12 miles long and 5,000 acres large, there’s more than enough space for everyone without feeling crowded.
-This man-made lake originated during the logging hey-day when lumbermen dammed the Big Sable River to make an enormous holding pond for trees felled upstream.
+At more than 12 miles long and 5,000 acres large, it is the largest inland man-made lake in Michigan.
+There’s more than enough space for everyone without feeling crowded.
+Hamlin Lake originated during the logging hey-day when lumbermen dammed the Big Sable River to make an enormous holding pond for trees felled upstream.

 About Hamlin Lake